Close to You (Whigfield song): Music video

 A music video was produced to promote the single.
 It pays homage to the paintings of American artist Edward Hopper such as Automat, Morning Sun, and Office in a Small City.
 It begins with Carlson glancing and singing at an open window without glass while she is lounging in bed.
 Other scenes are showing her performing at a grand piano while a man is playing on it.
 Occasionally, several different people are seen lying, sitting or standing alone on their own by the open window.
 All of them in the same old style.
 In the end, these people are sitting next to each other outside, all of them lounging in the sun, finally slowly fading away until the chairs are empty and leaves are blowing in the wind.
-The video was later published on YouTube in March 2013, and had generated more than 1.7 million views as of February 2023.